The Philadelphia Dance Company

 The Philadelphia Dance Company (also known as Philadanco) is a professional dance company based in Philadelphia, Pennsylvania, that specializes in contemporary dance.
 The organization was founded in 1970 by artistic director Joan Myers Brown.
 The company tours both nationally and internationally, in addition to their regular appearances locally at the Kimmel Center for the Performing Arts, the Painted Bride Art Center, and other venues in the Philadelphia area.
-Part of the company's tour schedule is supported by the National Endowment for the Arts' Regional Arts Touring Program and the Pennsylvania Council on the Arts.

 History

-The Philadelphia Dance Company (Philadanco) was founded by Joan Myers Brown in 1970 to provide dance institution to African-American students who were not welcomed by other schools and dance academies.
+The Philadelphia Dance Company (Philadanco) was founded by Joan Myers Brown in 1970 to provide a dance institution for African American students who were not welcomed by other schools and dance academies.

 Divisions

 Philadanco conducts programs that are divided into four main components: the professional company, D/2 Apprentice Company, an Instruction and Training Program, and a Summer Training Program.

 Professional Company

 The professional company of Philadanco is an internationally recognized modern dance company.
 The company provides many performances throughout the year via domestic and international tours, and at their home theater, Philadelphia's Kimmel Center for the Performing Arts, during the months of fall and spring.
 Philadanco also established the International Association of Blacks in Dance (IABD), an organization that allows the black dance community to address common issues, pool their resources, and establish collaborations which result in beneficial advancements to the dance community as a whole.